bmcmahen/session-variables/Readme.md

 # session-variables

   Persistent session variables for maintaining an application state inbetween user sessions.
-I'm using this for a mobile app, so that I can record a user's application state, and restore it when the user reloads the page... turns off their iPad, etc.
+I'm using this for a mobile app so that I can record a user's application state and restore it when the user reloads the page, closes the app, etc.

 ## Installation